HeckerBirb/rpi-radiationd-v1.1/README.md

 * `python3 -m pip install rpi-lgpio flask`

 ## Connecting the board to the Raspberry-Pi 5
 * Connect the pins as shown in the two images below.
 I connected GND and 5V to any GND and 5V on the RPi, and VIN (which is actually the output pin, not the input pin!) to the RPi GPIO pin 7 (GPIO 4).
+(Oh, and apologies for using gray and white cables in the same setup. :) )
 ![RadiationD pins](/images/radiationd-pins.jpg)
 ![RPi pins](/images/rpi-5-pins.jpg)